A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric for Kerr spacetime

 where

 The remaining pair of geodesic equations can be obtained from \eqref{tdot} and \eqref{phidot}, thus

-We have found a $2-$ dimensional Jacobi metric that inherits the geodesics of the Kerr spacetime.
-This Jacobi metric inherits more than the geodesic equations.
-In the next section we will show that, in the case of black hole metrics, the Jacobi metric inherits the localization of the event horizons.
+We have found a $2$-dimensional Jacobi metric that inherits the geodesics of the Kerr spacetime.
+In the next section we will analyze some geometric properties of the $2-$dimensional generalized Jacobi metric \eqref{jacobim22d}.